Amorites: Third millennium BC

 By the time of the last days of the Third Dynasty of Ur, the immigrating Amorites had become such a force that kings such as Shu-Sin were obliged to construct a 270 km wall from the Tigris to the Euphrates to hold them off.
 The Amorites are depicted in contemporary records as nomadic tribes under chiefs, who forced themselves into lands they needed to graze their herds.
 Some of the Akkadian literature of this era speaks disparagingly of the Amorites and implies that the Akkadian- and Sumerian-speakers of Mesopotamia viewed their nomadic and primitive way of life with disgust and contempt.
-In the Sumerian myth Marriage of Martu, written early in the 2nd Millennium BC a goddess considering marriage to the god of the Amorites is warned:
+In the Sumerian myth "Marriage of Martu", written early in the 2nd millennium BC, a goddess considering marriage to the god of the Amorites is warned:

-As the centralized structure of the Third Dynasty of Ur slowly collapsed the city-states of the south such as Isin, Larsa and Eshnunna, began to reassert their former independence, and the areas in southern Mesopotamia with Amorites were no exception.
+As the centralized structure of the Third Dynasty of Ur slowly collapsed, the city-states of the south such as Isin, Larsa and Eshnunna, began to reassert their former independence, and the areas in southern Mesopotamia with Amorites were no exception.
 Elsewhere, the armies of Elam were attacking and weakening the empire, making it vulnerable.
 Ur was eventually occupied by the Elamites.
-Remaining until ejected by Isin ruler Ishbi-Erra marking the beginning of the Isin-Larsa period.
+They remained until they were rejected by the Isin ruler Ishbi-Erra, which marked the beginning of the Isin-Larsa period.